vakiltech

 [Registered Office Address]

-Sub: Legal Notice for Non-Payment of Salary — Recovery of ₹[Amount] under the Payment of Wages Act, 1936
+Sub: Legal Notice for Non-Payment of Salary — Recovery of ₹[Amount] under the Code on Wages, 2019

 Under instructions and on behalf of my client, [Employee Name], [Designation], formerly employed with your organization from [Date] to [Date], I hereby serve you with the following legal notice: